PeerasitPloyaram/STELLA-Backend/README.md

 6. Init Vector Db and Schema (Only in First time)
 ```
-# Change Path to milvus
-cd milvus/

-# Run Script for init Vector Database and Set Config
+# Run the script to initialize the vector database and set the configuration.
 python core.py
 ```